danibram/mocker-data-generator/README.md

 ## Release History

+####(0.2.0)
+- Added a pluralization function
+- Fixed a little issue with the roots schemas (now you can do really crazy things, see test/mocker.example.js)

 ####(0.1.6)
 - Fix an error: (Clean initial data field)
 - Fix some memory errors adding inmutableJS for the model